collinsmwiti/github-project./Readme.md

 ## Synopsis
-This project is an angular 2 project which entails about website used to show github repositories.
+This project is a gulp project which entails about website used to show github repositories.

 ## Code Example
 Kindly to access my codes clone the repository.